Jasonzhou97/tp/docs/DeveloperGuide.md

 **Extensions** <br>
 1a.
 The reservation does not exist. <br>
 &ensp; 1a1.
 System displays an error message. <br>
 &ensp; Use case resumes at step 1.

+1b .User types in invalid commands. <br>
+&ensp; 1a1.
+System displays an error message. <br>
+&ensp; Use case resumes at step 1.